The Problem With Scheduling Time Instead of Energy

 [1] Priority Management.
 “Energy Levels Affect Performance: Harvard Business Review.”
 Research synthesis on cognitive capacity and energy alignment, 2023. https://www.prioritymanagement.com.au/energy-levels-affect-performance/

 [2] Calendar.com.
 “From Hustle to Flow: How Energy Management Unlocks Peak Productivity.”
-Study of 400+ knowledge workers on meeting impact and energy depletion, 2024. https://www.calendar.com/blog/from-hustle-to-flow-how-energy-management-unlocks-peak-productivity/
+Blog synthesis covering energy management research, including findings from a Journal of Applied Psychology study of 400+ knowledge workers on meeting impact and energy depletion, 2024. https://www.calendar.com/blog/from-hustle-to-flow-how-energy-management-unlocks-peak-productivity/

 [3] Asian Efficiency.
 “Ultradian Rhythms: Work in 90-Minute Cycles for Optimal Productivity.”
-Research on ultradian rhythm cycles showing 40% productivity improvement when aligned with natural 90-120 minute biological cycles, 2024. https://www.asianefficiency.com/productivity/ultradian-rhythms/
+Overview of ultradian rhythm cycles and the case for aligning work and rest to natural 90-120 minute biological cycles, 2024. https://www.asianefficiency.com/productivity/ultradian-rhythms/

 [4] Blue Zones.
 “How Taking Breaks Can Increase Productivity.”
 Research on ultradian cycles and metabolic recovery needs, with specific 15-20 minute break recommendations for sustained performance, 2020. https://www.bluezones.com/2020/06/how-taking-breaks-can-increase-productivity-boost-energy-levels-and-help-you-show-up-in-your-life/